Reducing Physician Burden

 (Advertisement)

 Physician burnout and its corollary, physician wellness, is a major point of emphasis for AAPM&R. Academy leaders are aware of the currently available data that demonstrates our specialty to have one of the highest rates of burnout, dissatisfaction, and unhappiness in all of medicine.
-Burnout in medicine is commonly defined by the following three criteria:

-It is understood that clinician well-being is a complex problem.
 Burnout is fueled by factors at the individual, local, and national levels.
 There is a growing understanding that a physician’s local work environment may contribute the greatest to burnout including:

 • Practice inefficiencies and insufficient resources